-Daria Roithmayr teaches and writes about the dynamics of racial inequality, and in particular the persistence of structural disparities in labor, housing, political participation, wealth and education.
+Daria Roithmayr teaches and writes about persistent structural racism in labor, housing, political participation, wealth and education.
 Her recent book, Reproducing Racism: How Everyday Choices Lock In White Advantage (NYU 2014), explores the self-reinforcing dynamics of persistent racial inequality.
 Her work is heavily interdisciplinary, drawing from economics, sociology, political theory, history and complex systems theory.
 She is currently at work on a new book, Racism Pays, which explores the way that recent innovations in the digital economy have relied on racial exploitation to get off the ground.

-Roithmayr received her BS from UCLA, and her JD, magna cum laude, from the Georgetown University Law Center, where she was a member of Order of the Coif and served as senior notes editor of the Georgetown Law Journal.
+Roithmayr received her BS from UCLA, and her JD, magna cum laude, from the Georgetown University Law Center, where she was a member of Order of the Coif and served as an editor of the Georgetown Law Journal.
 She clerked for The Honorable Marvin J. Garbis, judge of the U.S. District Court for the District of Maryland.

 - Reproducing Racism: How Everyday Choices Lock in White Advantage, (NY: New York University Press, 2014). - (www) Reviews of Reproducing Racism: How Everyday Choices Lock In White Advantage: